Pulsar™ Atom Precision Pellet Extruder

 # Using the Pulsar™ Atom extruder

-Given the product's scale, this extruder is tailored for smaller pellets with up to 4mm in length.
+Given the product's scale, this extruder is tailored for pellets with up to 5mm in length.
 The length requirement is measured as the maximum straight-line distance from one end to the other (it could be a diagonal).

-• Pellets under 4mm in size will be optimal.
+• Pellets under 5mm in size are optimal.

-• Those measuring between 4.0mm and 4.2mm are at the threshold of compatibility and may cause some instability.
+• Pellets measuring between 5.0mm and 5.2mm are at the threshold of compatibility and will cause instability.

 WARNING